Assistant Professor – Social WorkPosting Number:

 Schedule will vary from quarter to quarter to fulfill position’s responsibilities, which may include teaching day, night, and online classes.Posting Date:

 It is strongly recommended that you print a copy of these instructions and the position posting before you begin to complete the online application, as the instructions will not be viewable once you begin the application process.
 Submit your application materials through our online applications portal located here: https://jobs.hr.ewu.edu.
 If you are unable to submit through the applicant portal, please contact Human Resources Services at (509) 359-2381.
-Position is open until further notice; screening will be immediately.
+Position is open until further notice; screening will begin on November 8, 2021.
 All materials will be held in the strictest confidence; references will not be contacted until candidates have been notified.

 Required documentation includes all of the items listed below.